timjstewart/jscratch-mode/README.md

   the packages.
 - Figure out what to do about temp directories (reuse them or clean them up)
-- Refactor the line handling code to not write the Java source files.
 - Figure out how to handle line numbers in error messages.
 Does Java have something like the C preprocessor's line pragma?
 - Allow users to specify an input file where stdin data is read from